efreborg/baby-monitor/README.md

 # baby-monitor
-Code for baby monitor app
+Code for baby monitor app.

+To be deployed via App Engine.